 2. Boost Employee Engagement

-• Clear expectations and goals: Linking recognition to specific achievements helps employees know what is expected and encourages them to aim for excellence.
+• Clear expectations and goals: Tying recognition to specific achievements helps guide employees toward excellence and clarity in their roles.

 3. Promote Company Values and Culture